AdobeDocs/marketo.it-IT/help/marketo/product-docs/demand-generation/landing-pages/free-form-landing-pages/adding-custom-html-to-a-free-form-landing-page.md

    ![](assets/image2015-5-21-15-3a52-3a42.png)

-1. Immettete il codice HTML personalizzato e fate clic su **Salva.**
+1. Immettete il codice HTML personalizzato e fate clic su **Salva**.

    ![](assets/image2014-9-17-12-3a3-3a39.png)